jpeeples67/jpeeps67.github.io/_pages/aboutme.md

 permalink: /aboutme/
 title: "About Me"

-excerpt: "Joshua Peeples is ACES Fellow and Incoming Assistant Professor at Texas A&M University."
+excerpt: "Joshua Peeples is ACES Faculty Fellow and Incoming Assistant Professor at Texas A&M University."
 layout: single
 author_profile: true
 sitemap: true
-modified: 2022-08-26
+modified: 2023-02-13
 toc: False
 ---
 Hi!
 My name is Joshua Peeples (feel free to call me Josh).
-I am from Alabaster, Alabama and I received my B.S. in Electrical Engineering with a minor in Mathematics from the University of Alabama at Birmingham (UAB).
+I received my B.S. in Electrical Engineering with a minor in Mathematics from the University of Alabama at Birmingham (UAB).
 After my graduation from UAB, I decided to pursue a [Ph.D. in Machine Learning](https://faculty.eng.ufl.edu/machine-learning/2017/03/welcome-new-phd-student-joshua-peeples/) at the
 University of Florida (UF) in the Department of Electrical and Computer Engineering (ECE).
 I worked with [Dr. Alina Zare](https://faculty.eng.ufl.edu/machine-learning/people/faculty/) in the [Machine Learning and Sensing Lab](https://faculty.eng.ufl.edu/machine-learning/machine-learning-sensing-lab/) to research and develop novel algorithms for a variety of applications.<br/>